utopia-foss/utopia/doc/usage/run/stop-conditions.rst

 Configuring a simulation run
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To configure such stop conditions, add an entry like the following to your :ref:`run configuration <feature_meta_config>`:
+To configure such a stop condition, add an entry like the following to your :ref:`run configuration <feature_meta_config>`:

 .. literalinclude:: ../../../python/utopya/test/cfg/stop_conds.yml
     :language: yaml
     :start-after: ---

 This example showcases three registered stop conditions.
-The first two implement the exact same condition, a timeout.
+The first two implement the same condition, a timeout.
-They do so once in short and once in long syntax.
-(The short syntax is useful if ``to_check`` contains only a single function).
+They do so once in short and once in long syntax (the short syntax is useful if ``to_check`` contains only a single function).

 The third condition checks against the current model state, as conveyed to the frontend via its :ref:`monitor method <stop_conds_monitor>`.